Proudly Sponsored by: Guildford Borough Council

 The Modern Workplace – Thriving or Surviving?

 Surrey Chambers of Commerce in partnership with Alliotts Chartered Accountants & Business Advisors are delighted to bring you an innovative look at Health & Wellbeing in the Workplace.
-During the course of the morning we will hear from an exciting line up of speakers with expertise in a variety of Health & Wellbeing areas including research, government, prevention, compliance, digital world resilience and more.
+During the course of the morning we will hear from an exciting line up of speakers with expertise in a variety of Health & Wellbeing areas including research, prevention, compliance, digital world resilience and more.

 08:00 - Registration, informal networking, and teas & coffees